rqlite/rqlite/DOC/DATA_API.md

 You can learn all about the read consistency guarantees supported by rqlite [here](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md).

 ## Transactions
-Transactions are supported.
+A **form** of transactions are supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&transaction' -H "Content-Type: application/json" -d "[